Kyle Calloway

 Kyle Calloway (June 21, 1987 – July 2, 2016) was an American football offensive tackle.
-He was drafted by the Buffalo Bills in the seventh round of the 2010 NFL Draft out of the University of Iowa.

-Calloway was considered to be a late-round draft prospect in the 2010 NFL Draft.
-He was also a member of the Hartford Colonials and Baltimore Ravens football teams.
-He was killed when struck by a train while jogging in Vail, Arizona, on July 2, 2016.
+He was selected by the Buffalo Bills in the seventh round of the 2010 NFL draft out of the University of Iowa.
+He was also a member of the Hartford Colonials and Baltimore Ravens.
+Calloway was killed when struck by a train while jogging in Vail, Arizona, on July 2, 2016.

-Early years
+Early life

 As a military dependant, Calloway attended three high schools in four years.
 He graduated from Belleville East High School in Belleville, Illinois, where he was an all-city and all-conference tackle as a senior, and also played tight end and primarily defensive tackle as a junior.

 Considered a three-star recruit by Rivals.com, Calloway was ranked 55th among offensive tackle prospects in the nation.
 He chose Iowa over Missouri, Kansas, and Arizona.

 College career

 After redshirting his initial year at Iowa, Calloway saw limited action as a back-up at left guard in 2006.
 In 2007, he became the starting left tackle, but was replaced with Bryan Bulaga and moved to right tackle in 2008.
 He received an All-Big Ten Honorable Mention as a junior.